Student-centric advice and objective recommendations

 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

-How to Respond to the Johns Hopkins Supplemental Essay Prompts
+How to Answer the 2025-26 Johns Hopkins Supplemental Essay Prompts

 Johns Hopkins University is a private research university located in Baltimore, Maryland.
 This university is widely known for its emphasis on medicine and science.
-Johns Hopkins is a highly selective institution that admits only 11% of applicants.
-Therefore, your application really needs to stand out.
-One way to do this is by learning how to craft a stellar response to the Johns Hopkins supplemental essays.
+With an acceptance rate hovering around 7%, Johns Hopkins is highly selective.
+One way to make your application stand out is by learning how to craft a stellar response to the Johns Hopkins supplemental essays.

 The John Hopkins supplemental essay prompt